elisabeth efua sutherland

 Elisabeth Efua Sutherland comes from a background in theatre and dance.
 She is concerned with layered colonial histories, following bodies through different geographies and spaces by diving into images, texts, maps, landscapes, and traces of feet and where they once trod.

-In the process of research, connection and community come into being - where stories and narratives are shared and told again, offering an alternative to those withheld, silenced and discarded by colonialism.
+In the process of research with collaborators and communities, and the presentation of work in progress, connection and community come into being - where stories and narratives are shared and told again, offering an alternative to those withheld, silenced and discarded by colonialism.
 This is further grounded by Elisabeth’s performance and body based work, which with the shared experience, gives a place for black lives of the past to be ever entangled, abundant and experienced in lived culture today.